Uncommon Mesothelioma Symptoms Veterans Should Know

 2. Horner’s Syndrome

 Horner’s syndrome is a condition marked by a droopy eyelid and decreased pupil size on one side of the face.
+It is possible for mesothelioma tumors to obstruct nerve pathways and cause Horner’s syndrome to develop.

-• Delayed dilatation of the pupil in dim light
+• Delayed pupil dilation in dim light

 • Drooping eyelid